Peppermint

 Ancient Currency

-Mint was so valuable in ancient times that it was used as a form of currency in places like Ancient Egypt.
+Mint was so valuable in ancient times that it was used as a form of currency in places like ancient Egypt.

 Digestive Aid